 There is one year-round emergency shelter for all of Cleveland County, located in Norman.
-The City of Norman/Cleveland County Continuum of Care open a seasonal warming shelter each year, also located in Norman.
 Individuals who stay in the emergency shelters are screened using the VI-SPDAT at intake for program eligibility and to determine the level of assistance needed.
 Intake staff provides connections to resources such as employments services and food resources to help stabilize basic needs.
 Intake staff also coordinate limited resources with the CoC.
 The CoC has a system to increase coordination and avoid duplication of services.

-The City of Moore is currently planning a transitional housing program in response to the coronavirus pandemic.
-City staff has established a relationship with the McKinney Vento Homeless Liaison for the school district.
-She has expressed a huge need for assistance with rapid rehousing.
-The rapid rehousing program will consist of deposit and rental assistance for those who are homeless.
-During the application and eligibility process, the need of how many months' rent and/or deposit assistance will be determined.
-Hotel/Motel Vouchers are being discussed to be included in this program.
-This program is still in the planning stages and the City plans to have it up and running by the Spring of 2021.
+The City of Moore has implemented a transitional housing program in response to the coronavirus pandemic consisting of rapid re-housing and hotel/motel vouchers.
+The rapid rehousing program consists of deposit and rental assistance for those who are homeless.
+During the application and eligibility process, the need of how many months' rent and/or deposit assistance are determined.
+Hotel/Motel Vouchers are distributed to those who are currently homeless and are in search of permanent housing.